Adult Learner Awards

 To qualify for a scholarship, you must be an adult who:

-♦ Has completed GED
+• Has completed your CAEC or GED

 “Making the decision to return to school has been one of the most rewarding and gratifying experiences of my life.”